Women as wives, widows, daughters, sisters

 Dienstag, 06.
 November 2018

-A question which seems obvious to ask nowadays, but was not on the agenda when research about European systems of kinship and marriage developed.
-Between 1970 and 1990, a host of publications, carried on a West-European level, later on with research regarding Eastern Europe, whether anthropological, historical, demographical –(sometimes all at once) developed in Europe dealing with inheritance patterns and domestic groups structures and functions.
-Some researchers focused on the way property affected kinship.
-Others set the focus on the relations between residential patterns, inheritance and marriage systems.
+It seems obvious to ask this question nowadays, but it was not on the agenda when research about European kinship systems and marriage first developed.
+Between 1970 and 1990, a host of publications developed in Europe dealt with inheritance patterns, or with structures and functions underlying domestic groups, using anthropological, historical and/or demographical approaches.
+Some researchers, for example, focused on the way property affected kinship.
+Others concentrated on the relationship between residential patterns, inheritance and marriage systems.

-The connection between kinship and gender was operated through various research avenues.
-In this presentation, I will first try to delineate the reasons and forms of the encounter between the two topics.
-The second part will be devoted to the analysis of the variety of inheritance patterns in Rural Europe, inasmuch as they bear consequences to gender roles.
-The ethnographic presentation of various cases, third part, will help us show the complexity of the relation.
+The connection between ‘kinship’ and ‘gender’ was thus operated through various research avenues.
+In this presentation, I will first delineate the reasons and forms of the encounter between ‘kinship’ and ‘gender’.
+The second part will be devoted to the analysis of the variety of inheritance patterns in rural Europe, inasmuch as they bear consequences to gender roles.
+The ethnographic presentation of various cases, thematised in the third part, will help us show the complexity of the relation.
 Gender in peasant society has to be thought of in relation to the family as a production unit and we have to investigate the scope of female agency in this context.